 If you have been injured on the job, the first thing that you need to do is notify your employer.
 Then, it will initiate a claim with its workers’ compensation carrier.
 The first phase of the claims process will involve a medical examination by an approved physician.
 During this exam, the doctor will determine whether your injury is temporary or permanent and whether it is partial or total.
 This is a critical phase of your claims process, and it is essential that you answer the doctor’s questions fully and truthfully, especially if you are experiencing an aggravation of a pre-existing condition.

 According to Florida law, there are two types of partial disability benefits.
 The first type is known as temporary partial disability benefits.
-These benefits are intended for situations in which the employee is expected to make a full recovery from their injury.
+Your personal workers’ compensation attorney will inform you that these benefits are intended for situations in which the employee is expected to make a full recovery from their injury.
 An injured employee must satisfy three conditions before they are eligible to receive this category of payments.
 First, the employee must not have reached the point of maximum medical improvement.
 This is a term used to define the point at which a doctor declares that the employee has improved as much as they are likely to improve and that no additional medical treatment will assist with recuperation.

 Second, the employee must have sustained an injury that resulted in the imposition of restrictions on the tasks that they can perform at any job.
 For example, if you are a construction worker who is hurt in a construction accident, the doctor might prohibit you from engaging in your usual job-site duties, like operating machinery or lifting objects.
 Finally, the employee must be earning less than 80 percent of their average weekly wage.